 The club, and sister venues The Chocolate Bar and The RedBox that followed it, was the brainchild of Longford businessman John Reynolds, who, fresh from managing venues such as Equinox and Ministry of Sound in London and The It in Amsterdam, wanted to bring a heretofore unseen level of panache to Dublin’s clubbing scene.

-The nephew of former Taoiseach Albert Reynolds, John opened The Pod while still in his mid 20s, kickstarting a career that would lead to venues such as Spy, The Market Bar and the Button Factory, as well as festivals like Forbidden Fruit, Garden Party and Electric Picnic, before his untimely death at the age of just 52 last October.
+The nephew of former Taoiseach Albert Reynolds, John opened The Pod while still in his mid 20s, kickstarting a career that would lead to venues such as Spy, The Market Bar and the Button Factory, as well as festivals like Forbidden Fruit, Garden Party and Electric Picnic, before his untimely death at the age of just 52 in October 2018.

 Sadly, The Pod and its sister venues are no more, currently undergoing development to turn them into a ‘Covent-Garden style’ restaurant, retail and office complex.